Hatrickek/OxylusEngine/README.md

 Currently only Windows is supported but Mac support is planned.

 ## Features:
-- Editor with scene editing, saving/loading, asset browser.
+- Full blown editor with asset browser, .
 - Forward+ Rendering with PBR, Skybox, Bloom and SSAO.
 - 3D Model and Texture workflow.
-- Physics with Physx.
+- Physics with Jolt.
 - ECS with entt.
 - Native scripting.